 by broracapital | Feb 10, 2026 | Blog

-A lot of bridge loan transactions look fine on paper until the timeline stretches, carrying costs build, and the property is still not producing stable cash flow.
-That is the point where interest reserves stop looking like a technical line item and start looking like...
+A lot of bridge loan deals look great on paper until the construction runs longer than planned, carrying costs start stacking up, and the borrower realizes the property is not generating stable income yet.
+That is the moment where an interest reserve stops being a...

 by broracapital | Feb 10, 2026 | Blog